-The CFPB finalized a rule implementing 1033 during the latter days of the Biden-Harris Administration.
-It was immediately challenged in a lawsuit filed by a Kentucky community bank, the Kentucky Bankers Association, and the Bank Policy Institute (the case is still pending).
 The rule applies to Regulation E accounts, Regulation Z credit cards, and digital wallets connecting them.
 It mandates data providers to build and maintain, at their own cost, an interface for direct consumer access as well as a developer interface for authorized third parties.
 In addition, data providers must create policies and procedures, disclose certain information, retain records, and more.
 The rule also contains requirements for authorized third parties and data aggregators, such as managing express informed consent (for a maximum duration of one year subject to renewal and revocation), creating policies and procedures, providing disclosures, and using/sharing/retaining information only as reasonably necessary to provide the consumer's requested product or service (with certain exceptions such as fraud prevention).

 Finally, the rule establishes a recognition process for standard-setting organizations to offer evidence of compliance with certain substantive regulatory requirements.
 The CFPB has recognized the Financial Data Exchange (FDX) as a standard setter for data formats.
-FDX was formed in 2018 and currently connects over 96 million accounts.
+FDX was formed in 2018 and currently connects over 114 million accounts.